Wallace Correspondence Project

 Logo of the Alfred Russel Wallace Correspondence Project.

-The Alfred Russel Wallace Correspondence Project (WCP) is an ongoing scholarly initiative to create a archive (digital and in print) of the letters and manuscripts of Alfred Russel Wallace (1823–1913).
+The Alfred Russel Wallace Correspondence Project (WCP) is an ongoing scholarly initiative to create an archive (digital and in print) of the letters and manuscripts of Alfred Russel Wallace (1823–1913).
 Wallace, a 19th‑century British naturalist and explorer, is best known as the co‑discoverer (with Charles Darwin) of evolution by natural selection and as the "father" of evolutionary biogeography.
 The project's purpose is to locate, digitize, catalogue, transcribe and publish the surviving correspondence to and from Wallace, plus his other manuscripts such as notebooks, and make them freely accessible and searchable.
 It seeks to uncover new insights into Wallace's life and work — from evolutionary theory and biogeography, to social issues of the Victorian era.